She’d do anything to experience love in his arms…

 While she was excited to start her own business, she knew it was time to address the unresolved issues in her personal life.
 Focusing on completing her training and ensuring success in the profession, she had had no time to deal with her personal situation.
 But now it was time to eradicate all potential threats to her continued happiness and well-being.

 Looking at Joel’s beloved face as he maneuvered the car out of airport traffic, she was confident her friend would be there for her when the time came.
 Finally facing the issues she’d left behind in Sydney would be hard and it would hurt, but it had to be done.
-She would need all of her friend’s moral support.
+She would need Joel’s moral support to get through this next phase.

-“I was just thinking of the obstacles before me.
+“I was thinking of my to do list and the obstacles in achieving them.
 This won’t be easy, especially with the amount of work we have in launching our new business.”
 She should have been excited and happy about their new venture, but Cat couldn’t prevent the despondency she felt about her personal life from leaking into her voice.

 Their stint in New York and San Francisco had prepared both of them well for the Sydney social scene.
 They had a string of successful functions behind them and had already established good contacts in the city.